Athenex Inc. (ATNX) Reveals an Earnings Mystery

-Athenex Inc. (NASDAQ:ATNX) went up by 21.81% from its latest closing price compared to the recent 1-year high of $1.85.
-The company’s stock price has collected 9.43% of gains in the last five trading sessions.
+Athenex Inc. (NASDAQ:ATNX) went down by -4.91% from its latest closing price compared to the recent 1-year high of $1.74.
+The company’s stock price has collected 6.73% of gains in the last five trading sessions.

 Is It Worth Investing in Athenex Inc. (NASDAQ :ATNX) Right Now?